Advanced 📚

 Stay aware that many limitations and the general quality of the conversation depend on the model you're using and the active prompt.
 The more you understand how Large Language Models work, the better you'll be at working with the Alice app.

 "Personalized ChatGPT" is a good way to describe what the Alice app is at its core.
-At first glance, it looks like any other chat app, but the magic happens when you switch between assistants and activate their skills, called "Snippets".
+At first glance, it looks like any other chat app, but the magic happens when you switch between assistants and activate their skills, called "Skills".
 But let's start from the beginning.

-All your conversations are stored locally on your device for 14 days.
-You can access them again through the History panel by pressing Command + Shift + H
+All your conversations are stored locally on your device until you choose to delete them.
+You can access them through the History panel by pressing Command + Shift + H (or Control + Shift + H).
+If you wish, you can pin specific threads to the top of the list.
+You can also search through threads, including both titles and their content, using the available search box.

+Near the main prompt input, you'll notice information about the currently active model.
+You can switch it by pressing Command + M and navigating with the arrows over the available models.
 On the right, there's information about the currently active provider and the available token limit for the current conversation.
 If you go beyond that limit, your requests will be rejected because of the model's limitations.

 It's recommended to keep threads short because each time you send a message, the entire conversation is sent to the language model, and you pay for all those tokens.
 Also, the model's performance gets worse when you provide it with too much information at once.